Locket is available ( Updated 07-08-2020 )

 Cat: I won't even waste my time swatting you.

 Locket: Octopi are so cranky.

 This beauty was very young in February of 2017, as she kept growing after we rescued her from a high-kill shelter.
 Yep, 2017.
 Locket couldn't be sweeter to the people around her, older kids included, but is very timid in new situations and new people and will need someone who is patient and can show her how to trust them.
 This cutie with the bobbed tail loves other dogs and is most comfortable when they're there to show her the ropes.
 When she first went to her foster home, she was terrified of them.
-They put in the work and effort and she adores them now!
-Locket is good in the house, potty trained, and will let you know when she needs to go outside.
+They kept her on a leash in the house, which didn’t give her the option to stay away from them and encouraged her to bond with them and, after a couple of months, she’s follow her foster lol anywhere and allow her to touch her, etc. Locket is good in the house, potty trained, and will let you know when she needs to go outside.
 If you have a big heart and are willing to give a dog some time to trust, this young beauty will give you years of happiness.